 A single hook,

 I placed hook into each seam pleat (2" down), and about 1" in on each end side.
-This is really dependent on how you hang your curtains.
-Adjust to your needs.
+This is really dependent on what you use, so adjust to your needs.

-You can hang the hook end right over the tension rod, or attached the hook to 1 1/4" curtain rings.
+You can slip the hook end right over the tension rod, or attached the hook to 1 1/4" curtain rings.

 Check out my inspiration here and here, you'll be able to see various ways to hang the curtains.
 I didn't want my rods to show when closed, even though they are hung on curtains rings, wanted a more formal look.